 Steffen Nijhuis is Head of Landscape Architecture Research and Associate Professor Landscape Architecture at the Faculty of Architecture and the Built Environment, Delft University of Technology (The Netherlands).
-As an awarded academic he has expertise in landscape-based urbanism, sustainable urban development, adaptive design urban deltas and resilient coastal landscapes, designed heritage landscapes and gardens, digital landscape architecture, and visual landscape research.
+As an award-winning academic he has expertise in landscape-based urbanism, sustainable urban development, adaptive design urban deltas, resilient coastal landscapes, designed heritage landscapes & gardens, digital landscape architecture, and visual landscape research.

 Next to being Advisor to international NGO’s, governmental and regional authorities he is Board member of the Department of Urbanism, TU Delft and Dutch School of Landscape Architecture (DSL), he is also member of several scientific committees and review boards.
-He is Editor in Chief of the Research in Urbanism Series (RiUS), Editor of Urban Design and Planning, Editor of Bulletin KNOB (Royal Netherlands Society for Architecture, Urban and Landscape Heritage).
+He is Editor in Chief of the Research in Urbanism Series (RiUS), Editor of Urban Design and Planning, Editor of Bulletin KNOB (Royal Netherlands Society for Architecture, Urban and Landscape Heritage) and the Springer Urban Studies Book Series.
 He is supervisor of PhD, post-MSc and MSc graduation projects.
 Furthermore he is Visiting Professor and Guest Lecturer at Universities in Europe, Asia and North-America.
 Read more...

 Keynote lecture & executive meetings on adaptive coastal design and resilient urban landscapes in Mexico Beach, Tallahassee and Sanibel-Captiva, Florida.
 In collaboration with Brian Cook, USF, SCCF, COTI, CEPTD, City of Sanibel